EreAlexandru/ADO-MCP-Local-Server/README.md

 ### 📌 **Natural Language Command Examples:**

 #### Work Items:
-- "List all active bugs in project MHC"
+- "List all active bugs in project MyProject"
-- "Create a new task in project MHC with title 'Update documentation'"
+- "Create a new task in project MyProject with title 'Update documentation'"
 - "Search for work items containing 'login issue'"
 - "Add comment 'Fixed in latest build' to work item 183633"
 - "Link work item 12345 as parent of 12346"

 #### Pull Requests & Git:
 - "Create a pull request from feature/new-login to develop in Frontend repository"
-- "List all active pull requests in project MHC"
+- "List all active pull requests in project MyProject"
 - "Complete pull request #456 in repository Backend"
 - "Show all branches in repository API"

 #### Builds:
-- "Run build definition 123 in project MHC"
+- "Run build definition 123 in project MyProject"
 - "Check status of build 5678"
-- "List all build definitions in project Platform"
+- "List all build definitions in project TeamProject"

 #### Tests:
 - "Create a test plan for Q4 release"